ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 --------------------

 When a new version is released, some artifacts are provided with it.
-In Python, these :ref:`Artifacts` are typically the ``Wheel`` and ``Source`` files.
+In Python, these :ref:`Artifacts` are typically ``Wheel`` and ``Source`` files.
-Documentation in the form of PDF and HTML files are also considered artifacts.
+Documentation in the form of HTML and PDF files are also considered artifacts.

 .. attention::

    Do not distribute artifacts without approval.

-   A project needs to be authorized to be released into public by following the process explained in :ref:`Project approval and public release`.
+   A project must be authorized to be publicly released.
+For an explanation of the process, see:ref:`Project approval and public release`.

 There are three possible places where artifacts can be published: